camaraproject/NetworkSliceBooking/documentation/API_documentation/Network Slice Booking API Design.md

     - End Users buy the service through the APP.
     - OTT transfer the request to NaaS Platform.
     - Telecom Operators provide the slice service to End Users directly.

+**3. Scenario3 - B2B2C**

+    In brief: OTT buy the slice from NaaS Platform, and resell the slice to toC individual customers.

+    API Provided By: Telecom Operator's NaaS Platform, or Aggregator's NaaS Platform

+    API Consumer: APP Developer (eg. OTT)

+    API Reseller: APP Developer (eg. OTT)

+    End User: toC APP End Users (eg. Individuals / Influencers / Streaming Studios )

+    Example Use Cases:
+    - OTT book slices from any NaaS Platform, in the way of calling Network Slice Booking API.
+    - OTT may book a bunch of slices of different time and locations at one time.
+    - Telecom Operators provide slice service for OTT.
+    - OTT abstract the API to an APP function, and resell the service to End Users.
+Resell modes depends on OTT itself.
+    - End Users buy the service from OTT.

 ##  **API Design**